 - Better skin- Sugar laden foods can lead to breakouts, inflammation, and even flare ups of things like eczema if you’re prone to it.

 - Improved energy– You know the ‘afternoon slump’?
 I don’t really get that anymore since minimizing my sugar intake.
-When you eat sugar, your body metabolizes it very quickly, which means you feel great… and then you crash.
+When you eat sugar, your body metabolizes it very quickly, which means you feel great… and then you don’t feel so great!
 When you eat nutritious meals that are lower in sugar, you can help to stabilize your blood sugar and metabolism so your energy isn’t all over the place